docelic/amber-introduction/README.md

 # Support Routines<a name="support_routines"></a>

-In [support/](https://github.com/amberframework/amber/tree/master/src/amber/support) directory there is a number of various support files that provide additional, ready made routines.
+In [support/](https://github.com/amberframework/amber/tree/master/src/amber/support) directory there is a number of various support files that provide additional, ready-made routines.

 Currently, the following can be found there: